 Without self-organization, it will hardly be possible to complete all tasks within the usually limited time.
 With self-organization you save a lot of time, which is available for other things.
 In addition, you will have less stress if you organize yourself well and concentrate on the essentials instead of dealing with unnecessary details.
 This gives you ease.

 Good self-organization helps to avoid stress.
 Can you learn self-organization?
 Yes - there are several methods that can help you become more organized.

-The more targeted you are in your work, in your professional and private projects, the easier it will be for you to set priorities, keep track of things, do the right things at the right time and ultimately achieve your goals.
+The more focused you are in your work, in your professional and private projects, the easier it is for you to set priorities, keep track of things, do the right things at the right time and, in the end, achieve your goals.
+Achieving goals.

 How does self-organization work?